beepweep/beepweep.github.io/README.md

 This website embodies our core philosophy: **Substance over Status**.

-We chose a **Neo-Brutalist** aesthetic to reflect this—raw, unpolished, and unapologetically bold.
+We chose a **Neo-Brutalist** aesthetic to reflect this: raw, unpolished, and unapologetically bold.
 *   **High Contrast**: Stark black and white with "International Orange" (#ff4d00) and "Hyper Blue" (#0055ff) accents.
 *   **Typography**: Massive, uppercase `Space Grotesk` headings that demand attention.
 *   **UI Elements**: Thick 3px borders, hard offset shadows, and tactile interactions.